Who Is David Attenborough?

 At the BBC, Attenborough faced two obstacles.
 First, the station had little to no programming devoted to the natural sciences, and second, his boss thought that Attenborough’s teeth were too big for him to be an on-air personality.
 Despite these hindrances, however, Attenborough persevered, taking small steps forward on the path toward his ultimate destiny.
 He started out producing the quiz show Animal, Vegetable, Mineral? and then moved on to co-host a program called The Pattern of Animals with naturalist Sir Julian Huxley.

-Despite his growing success, Attenborough left the BBC in early 1960s to study social anthropology at the London School of Economics.
-When BBC Two was created in 1965, however, Attenborough was asked to return to the station as its controller.
+Despite his growing success, Attenborough left the BBC in the early 1960s to study social anthropology at the London School of Economics.
+However, when BBC Two was created in 1965, Attenborough was asked to return to the station as its controller.
 In both this capacity and as director of programming for both the BBC and BBC Two, Attenborough continued to collect milestones, pioneering such educational series as The Ascent of Man and Civilisation, overseeing the BBC’s transition to color television and having the wisdom to sign up an oddball comedy series called Monty Python’s Flying Circus, starring John Cleese and Terry Gilliam among others.
-In recognition of his contributions, in 1970 the British Academy honored him with its Desmond Davis Award.
-Yet Attenborough could not shake the passion that had remained with him since his youth, and in 1972 he resigned from his post at the BBC to follow his dreams into the wild.
+In recognition of his contributions, in 1970, the British Academy honored him with its Desmond Davis Award.
+Yet Attenborough could not shake the passion that had remained with him since his youth, and in 1972, he resigned from his post at the BBC to follow his dreams into the wild.

 'Life on Earth'